 R. Benzi Library, Genoa

-Selected to participated to the National selection of Archiprix Italia 2013
+Selected for the National selection of Archiprix Italia 2013

 Published on GhOP – Glass hOuse Project